favy12/number-api-/README.md

 ## Deployment on Vercel

-This project is deployed on **Vercel** without changing the existing structure.
+This project is deployed on **Vercel** with the existing structure.
 The Vercel configuration (`vercel.json`) routes requests to the Flask function.

 ### `vercel.json` Example